ggonnella/textformats/manuals/TFSL_howto.md

-# Definitions by kind of represented value
+# TFSL Howto: definitions by kind of represented data

-This documents explains how to use TFSL (Text Formats Specification Language) for the definition of datatypes of a text format, based on the type of value they represent (string, numeric value, boolean value, list/array/sequence,
+This documents explains how to use TFSL (TextFormats Specification Language) for the definition of datatypes of a text format, based on the type of value they represent (string, numeric value, boolean value, list/array/sequence,